Check PC Hardware Manufacturer & Model via WMIC in CMD

 WMIC get graphics card name and model

-This command will display the name of your graphics card.
-To get more information about your graphics card and monitor, you can use the following command:
+This gives you the name of your graphics card.
+For more on your graphics and monitor, try this:

 wmic path win32_desktopmonitor get screenheight,screenwidth

-To get information about your computer’s network adapters, you can use the following command:
+To get info on your PC’s network adapters, use this command:

 wmic nic get adaptertype,name,speed,macaddress